eldenpark/underline/README.md

 # Developers
 Cheif architect and developing managament by enginehenryed, DB and back-end developed by Hyunsung,
-Ajax and data transfer developed by Hyungjoon.
+Ajax and data transfer developed by Hyungjoon,
+Login module using Naver API developed by Minsub.